Frances Xavier Cabrini: Orphanage in Italy

 In 1874, a priest in Codogno, Lombardy, invited Cabrini to take over a poorly-run orphanage operated by the Sisters of Providence in that town.
 After arriving in Codogno, Cabrini took religious vows into Sisters of Providence, finally achieving her goal of becoming a religious sister.
-She added Xavier (Saverio in Italian) to her name to honor Reverend Francis Xavier, the patron saint of missionary service.
+She added Xavier (Saverio in Italian) to her name to honor Francis Xavier, the patron saint of missionary service.
 Like Xavier, her ultimate ambition was to become a missionary in East Asia.
 However, the two Providence sisters in charge of the orphanage finances were jealous of Cabrini and worked to thwart her actions.

 In 1880, due to their turmoil, the Providence Sisters in Codogno dissolved and the orphanage closed.
 Cabrini then spoke with the bishop of the Diocese of Lodi, Domenico Gelmini, about her future.
 He told Cabrini that she should pursue her dream of becoming a missionary, but that he did not know of any religious orders that would train her.
 Cabrini responded by saying that she would start her own missionary order.

 Cabrini bought a former Franciscan convent in Codogno.
 With several of the former Providence sisters, Cabrini in November 1880 founded the Institute of the Salesian Missionaries of the Sacred Heart (MSC).
 At the Codogno convent, the MSC sisters took in orphans and foundlings, opened a day school, started classes in needlework, and sold their fine embroidery.
 Over the next five years, the MSC sisters established seven homes, a free school and a nursery in Lombardy.

 In early 1887, with the blessing of Bishop Giovanni Scalabrini of Piacenza, Cabrini opened a convent in Castel San Giovanni in the Emilia-Romagna region.
 Scalabrini had recently founded the Scalabrinian Missionaries, an order of priests to perform missionary work with Italian immigrants in New York City.
 He believed that the MSC sisters would be of tremendous assistance to the priests in their work.
 He asked Cabrini to consider opening an orphanage in New York.
 Countess Mary Reid DiCesnola, a wealthy Catholic socialite in Manhattan, had been relentlessly petitioning both the pope and Archbishop Michael Corrigan of New York to open an orphanage there for Italian girls, which she would fund.
 Cabrini still wanted to go to Asia, but also wanted to open a religious home in Rome and gain papal approval for MSC.
 She allowed Scalabrini set up a meeting with Pope Leo XIII.